For as long as Liz Heinzman can remember, she has never celebrated Thanksgiving on Thanksgiving.

-Last week was no different.
+Thanksgiving of 2013 was no different.
 While others were surrounded by turkey and pumpkin pie, she and her crew were setting up stages at DeVos Place Convention Center in Grand Rapids, Michigan, to prepare for the 2,500 dancers competing in the Mid America Oireachtas.
 (Here's a video showing highlights from last year's competition, also held in Grand Rapids.)

 Since the competition is always held the weekend of Thanksgiving, Heinzman is a bit of an expert on issues that come with holding a meeting or event over a holiday.
 Those can include attendance, travel and the risk of offending someone, but also cheaper rates and less competition for prime locations.

 A survey last year by Meetings & Conventions showed that, knowingly or not, 41% of planners have booked events over federal or state holidays while 27% have done so with religious holidays.
 Of the respondents, 11% said they only rarely or sometimes consult a calendar before booking an event.